I like working on DIY projects and like sharing my knowledge with others.

 Pros: Flawless stream, good walkthroughs and support, mutli-OS's (Win, Linux, and Mac), customizable

-Cons: Medium to high difficulty to setup but with good walkthroughs, customizing is time consuming if you want to add thumbnails and info to files, limited skins.
+Cons: Medium to high difficulty to setup but with good walkthroughs, customizing is time consuming if you want to add thumbnails and info to files or limited skins.
 Load time, especially with movies, can be long when you have a lot of files.
 Separating into different folders and keeping the thumbnail size small assists in keeping load time down.

 Cost: $79.99 one time fee, $39.99 year, $4.99 month (there is a dang good reason for these prices!)

-Cons: I am not willing to fork out the money yet to test the premium content, but as for the streaming ability it seems a bit disjointed in its folder organization.
-I had mine organized easily and perfectly under Roksbox, but having PlayOn using the same folder system made it a bit wonky and not as clean.
+Cons: I am not willing to fork out the money yet to test the premium content, but as for the streaming ability, it seems a bit disjointed in its folder organization.
+I had mine organized easily and perfectly under Roksbox, but having PlayOn use the same folder system made it a bit wonky and not as clean.
 However, the streaming content is said to be still in beta.
 Also, the load time is a tad slow and it lacks the ability to customize XML files to provide media information.
 I like to have my content customizable and I have yet to figure this out beyond adding thumbnails.